For all of these below, to get involved or to learn more, contact Jim Potthast at the Rectory at 773.764.3621 or via email at email@example.com.

 Faith is an individual, family, and communal experience.
 Family Ministry at St. Gertrude Parish seeks to build community among families, to strengthen parents as leaders of faith for and in their families, and to open opportunities for families to engage together in faith formation, mission and service, and fun.
 Through programs like the Parent and Tot group, faith formation activities, and service projects, families have the opportunity to build community and grow in faith together.

 Sacramental preparation programs are available for the Sacrament of Reconciliation, First Communion, and the Sacrament of Confirmation.
-Please contact Abby Mikesell at the rectory if you are interested in having your child prepared for these Sacraments.
+Please contact Jim Potthast at the Rectory if you are interested in having your child prepared for these Sacraments.